 Washington, D.C. — Today, Congressman Bill Foster (D-IL), Congressman John Katko (R-NY), Congressman Jim Langevin (D-RI), and Congressman Barry Loudermilk (R-GA) introduced the bipartisan Improving Digital Identity Act of 2021.
 The legislation would work to modernize the country’s lagging digital identity infrastructure with a three-pronged approach:

 Washington, D.C. – Yesterday, the Shareholder Political Transparency Act, a bill introduced by Congressman Bill Foster (D-IL) passed the House as part of a package of bills aimed at protecting investors and holding public companies accountable.

-WASHINGTON, DC – Congressman Bill Foster (D-IL) issued the following statement on the government shutdown:
+Washington, D.C. – Today, Congressman Bill Foster (D-IL) issued the following statement after he voted to pass H.R.

 In The News

 A new bill would ban mandatory arbitration agreements between aggrieved investors and advisors or broker/dealers.
 The Investor Choice Act, which was introduced in the Senate and House of Representatives by Sen. Jeff Merkley (D-Ore.) and Rep. Bill Foster (D-Ill.), would also ban any prohibitions on class action lawsuits, which are often embedded in clients’ contracts.

 Fintechs need to include strong consumer protections, diversity, and inclusion, Rep. Ed Perlmutter (D-CO), chair of the House Financial Services Committee’s panel on consumer protection and financial institutions said at a hearing on banking innovation today.